Mortgages

-When Was Your House Built?
-How To Check Property Age
+What Year Was Your House Built?

-Where can I Find Out When My House was built?
+Where can I Find Out When My House was Built?

-There are commonly two places that can be checked to establish when your property was built, either via the county office’s website or the land registry.
+There are commonly two places that can be checked to establish when your property was built, either via the county offices website or the land registry.

 Where can I Find Information to Establish the Age of my Property?

-There are few sources of information that could be useful in order to determine the age of property, including:
+There are few sources of information that could be useful in order to determine the age of property including:

 • Records within the 1982 Act Register – A register documenting around two thousand homes that were built before 1862